DanielJGil/the-original-trader/README.md

 # I built this application using React.
 I used the Material UI Library for certain components such as Buttons, Tables and the Nav Menu.
 # I used Supabase to create my database.

-# My technology choices:
+My technology choices:
-# Routing - React Router
+Routing - React Router  return
-# Styling - Tailwind and Material UI
-# Remote State Management - React Query
-# UI State Management - Context API
-Form Management - React Hook Form
+/ Styling - Tailwind and Material UI / Remote State Management - React Query / UI State Management - Context API / Form Management - React Hook Form

 I also used other libraries such as React Icons, React Hot Toast, Recharts and DayJS.